JeCheeseSmith/Clash-of-ppdb-s/documentation/frontend/wheel.md

 The styles of both the wheel-button, spin-button, segments of the wheel and the popup-prize are present in the wheel.css file.

+Now the backend is connected to the frontend.
+There are two api calls one to get a boolean if it is possible to spin the wheel.
+The other api call is a post to the backend to store the prize in the backend and update the prize for every player.